authify/authify-api/README.md

 This endpoint also allows optionally specifying a key called `inject` with a JSON object as a value.
 This JSON object will then be injected into a top-level `custom` key in the returned JWT _as is_.

+**`POST /jwt/refresh`**
+_Returns (and only accepts) Content Type: `application/json`_

+Use this endpoint to request a new JWT using an old one.
+This endpoint has some security considerations built-in to deprecate JWTs (meaning prevent them from working with this endpoint) if they are used _after_ any other JWT has been issued for a user.
+This may limit the utility of this endpoint if anything else requests a JWT for the same user (such as automated processes).

+The endpoint expects a simple JSON object with the key `jwt` containing a valid JWT as the value.
+The endpoint doesn't allow injecting additional custom data, but will carry along any custom data in the existing JWT to the new one.

+This endpoint returns the JSON object with the key `jwt` and a new, signed JWT.

+**Note that it does not revoke previous JWTs** so any existing, valid JWTs will continue to be valid until they expire.

+**`GET/POST /jwt/verify`**
+_Returns (and only accepts) Content Type: `application/json`_

+This endpoint is useful for debugging or for low-volume, simple clients.
+Pass either a `GET` parameter of `token` or `POST` a JSON object with the key `token`.
+In either case, the value is a JWT that can be validated and have its details returned as simple JSON data.

+For valid JWTs, this endpoint will return a JSON object with the keys `valid`, `payload`, `type`, and `algorithm`.
+The `valid` field is a boolean that describes whether or not the JWT is valid for use with this instance of Authify.
+The `payload` field is the full JWT payload, with all its claims listed as keys in a JSON object.
+The `type` key should always return `JWT` but is reserved for future use.
+Finally, the `algorithm` key describes the JWA algorithm used to sign the key.
+See the [configuration section](#configuration) for details on the algorithm.

+For invalid or expired JWTs, this endpoint will still return `200 OK`, so don't rely on that to determine if the JWT is valid.
+It will, however, return different data.
+In this case, the endpoint will respond with a JSON object with the keys `valid`, `errors`, and `reason`.
+For invalid JWTs, the `valid` boolean will be `false`.
+The `errors` key will be a list of errors encountered while processing the JWT.
+The `reason` key provides a simple and generic explanation of the first encountered failure.

 **`POST /registration/signup`**
 _Returns (and only accepts) Content Type: `application/json`._